Feohr/toad_writer/README.md

     <img width=140 src="docs/ToadWriterLogo.png" alt="Toad Writer Icon Logo">
 </p>

-> Notice: This project is in it's early stages.
-As such it is utterly incomplete and cannot be used.
+> # Notice: This project has been discontinued.
+It is incomplete in it's current state.
+You are allowed to create a fork and work on it as a separate project with acknowledgement and reference to this repository as the progenitor.

 ## Description

-A simple text editor that provides a typesetting system that is easy to use.
-It provides a section tree representation that helps keep track of different sections in a document.
+A text editor that provides a typesetting system and a feature which infers the written text and notifies in case of contradictions.
+This is especially useful for fiction authors who want to avoid plotholes in their writings.
 ToadWriter draws inspiration from various typesetting systems like LaTeX, Markdown and XML.

 ## Table of Contents
 - [Description](#description)